A-levels for Engineering: The Essential Subjects to Excel

 Exploring the Potential Benefits of Biology in Engineering

 Biology offers engineers a unique perspective by integrating principles of living systems into their work.
+It can lead to unlocking engineering courses for biology students.
 Here are a few ways biology influences engineering:

 a) Biomedical Engineering: Biology’s Role in Healthcare Technology